Structural risk minimization for quantum linear classifiers: Background and motivation

 Structural risk minimization uses expected error bounds -- two of which we will discuss shortly -- that involve a training error term, and a complexity term that penalizes more complex models.
 This complexity term usually scales with a certain measure of the complexity of the family of classifiers.
 A well known example of such a complexity measure is the Vapnik-Chervonenkis dimension. \begin{definition}[VC dimension~\cite{vapnik:dimension}] Let $\mathcal{C}$ be a family of functions on $\mathcal{X}$ taking values in $\{-1, +1\}$.
 We say that a set of points $X = \{x_1, \dots, x_m\} \subset \mathcal{X}$ is shattered by $\mathcal{C}$ if for all $y \in \{-1,+1\}^{m}$, there exists a classifier $c_y\in\mathcal{C}$ that satisfies $c_y(x_i) = y_i$.
 The VC dimension of $\mathcal{C}$ defined as

 \end{definition} Besides the VC dimension we also consider a complexity measure called the \emph{fat-shattering dimension}, which can be viewed as a generalization of the VC dimension to real-valued functions.
 An important difference between the VC dimension and the fat-shattering dimension is that the latter also takes into account the so-called \emph{margins} that the family of classifiers can achieve.
-Here the margin of a classifier $c_{f, d}(x) = \sign{f(x) - d}$ on a set of examples $\{x_i\}_{i=1}^m$ is given by $\max_i |f(x_i) - d|$.
+Here the margin of a classifier $c_{f, d}(x) = \sign{f(x) - d}$ on a set of examples $\{x_i\}_{i=1}^m$ is given by $\min_i |f(x_i) - d|$.
+Throughout the literature, this is often referred to as the functional margin.

 \begin{definition}[Fat-shattering dimension~\cite{kearns:fs}] Let $\mathcal{F}$ be a family of real-valued functions on $\mathcal{X}$.
 We say that a set of points $X = \{x_1, \dots, x_m\} \subset \mathcal{X}$ is $\gamma$-shattered by $\mathcal{F}$ if there exists an $s \in \mathbb{R}^{m}$ such that for all $y \in \{-1,+1\}^{m}$, there exists a function $f_y\in\mathcal{F}$ satisfying